April 14, 2021

 Eat family meals around a table instead of in front of a television.
 When you stare at the TV, you lose focus on the food you are eating and the people surrounding you.
 This leads to overeating and missing an opportunity to bond with your family.
 Encourage mindful eating habits that keep attention focused on food and the people with whom you share it.

 Work as a team to improve the nutrition of each member of your family.
 If one person needs to lose weight or wants to adopt a healthier lifestyle, it helps to have at least one more person work towards that goal too.
-In fact, research from University of California shows that a child loses one-quarter body mass index (BMI) point for every one point a parent loses.
+In fact, research from the University of California shows that a child loses one-quarter body mass index (BMI) point for every one-point a parent loses.
 In other words, a family tends to lose weight as a team.

-Keep ready-to-eat produce, including bananas, apples and oranges, within plain view.
+Keep ready-to-eat produce, including bananas, apples, and oranges, within plain view.
 Move unhealthy snacks out of sight, preferable to top shelves where nobody will see them.

 Remove the saltshaker from the table.
 More than 75 percent of salt in the average American’s diet comes from processed foods, according to the American Heart Association.
 Do not allow your children to get into the habit of adding even more salt to their food.
-While you are at it, replace processed foods with fresh fruits, vegetables, whole grains and lean meats whenever possible, and avoid adding salty spices, rubs or side dishes.
+While you are at it, replace processed foods with fresh fruits, vegetables, whole grains, and lean meats whenever possible, and avoid adding salty spices, rubs, or side dishes.